mdn/content/files/en-us/web/api/webgl2renderingcontext/unpackcolorspace/index.md

 ---
-title: "WebGLRenderingContext: unpackColorSpace property"
+title: "WebGL2RenderingContext: unpackColorSpace property"
 short-title: unpackColorSpace
-slug: Web/API/WebGLRenderingContext/unpackColorSpace
+slug: Web/API/WebGL2RenderingContext/unpackColorSpace
 page-type: web-api-instance-property
 status:
   - experimental
-browser-compat: api.WebGLRenderingContext.unpackColorSpace
+browser-compat: api.WebGL2RenderingContext.unpackColorSpace
 ---

 {{APIRef("WebGL")}}{{SeeCompatTable}}{{AvailableInWorkers}}

-The **`WebGLRenderingContext.unpackColorSpace`** property specifies the color space to convert to when importing textures.
+The **`WebGL2RenderingContext.unpackColorSpace`** property specifies the color space to convert to when importing textures.
 Along with the default (`srgb`), the `display-p3` color space can be used.

 Texture image sources can be the following: